lyuma/Av3Emulator/README.md

 * Added parameter mismatch support.
 * Added rich text support for VRCExpressionMenus.
 * Fixed mirrorclone and shadowclone having IsLocal set to false.
+* Fixed one instance of "Can't remove component" error appearing
 * Fixed the wrong guid being used for the Action controller.
 Thanks, ShingenPizza.